-Data for the second half of 2022 represent 15,493 police encounters involving 16,418 people.
-Officers record and document traffic stops, field interviews, no-action encounters, and frisks in two databases-Traffic and Criminal Software (TraCS) and Records Management System (RMS)-depending on the nature of the encounter and the type of work assigned to officers during specific tours of duty.
+Data for the first half of 2023 represent 15,975 police encounters involving 17,226 people.6 Officers record and document traffic stops, field interviews, no-action encounters, and frisks in two databases-Traffic and Criminal Software (TraCS) and Records Management System (RMS)-depending on the nature of the encounter and the type of work assigned to officers during specific tours of duty.
 Most encounters in the TraCS database involve traffic stops; non-traffic pedestrian stops initiated by officers from their police vehicles are also included.
 The RMS database primarily holds data on pedestrian encounters categorized as field interviews or no-action encounters.

 Table 1 shows a breakdown of encounters by type and police district.
 Each "encounter" represents a unique person involved in a documented police interaction where multiple people can be involved in a single event.
-There were approximately 15,000 traffic stops documented during the second half of 2022 with Districts 2 and 6 documenting the largest proportions of total traffic stops for the period (18.9 percent and 19.5 percent, respectively).
-Approximately one quarter of the documented field interviews occurred in District 2 (25.9 percent).
-There were 21 no-action encounters documented during the period with District 3 documenting the largest number of no-action encounters among all the districts (five no-action encounters).
-As with other previous semiannual reviews, the data include citations and warnings that do not have corresponding RMS or TraCS forms (n = 571).
+There were 15,503 traffic stops documented during the first half of 2023 with District 2 documenting the largest proportion of total traffic stops for the period (23.0 percent).
+District 3 documented the most field interviews with 228 of the 1,057 falling within the district (21.6 percent).
+There were 17 no-action encounters documented during the period with District 2 documenting the largest number of no-action encounters among all the districts (five no-action encounters).
+As with other previous semiannual reviews, the data includes citations and warnings that do not have corresponding RMS or TraCS forms (n = 649).
 These citations and warnings lack the necessary information for us to properly categorize them as field interviews or traffic stops and thus we analyze them separately from the other stop categories.

-For encounters documented in the TraCS database, the district is determined by linking those data with information from the Computer Aided Dispatch (CAD) system.
-Encounters represented by only citation or warning forms suffer from the highest degree of missing district data because of an inability to match to CAD data.
-For such encounters where the data do not include district information, we use latitude and longitude information present in the TraCS data files to map encounters onto MPD police districts.
-This compensates for the lack of district information because of unmatched CAD data and offers a more complete picture of where these encounters occurred.
+For encounters documented in the TraCS database, the district is identified by cross-referencing data with information from the Computer Aided Dispatch (CAD) system.7 Encounters represented by only citation or warning forms suffer from the highest degree of missing district data because of an inability to correlate with CAD data.
+For such encounters where the data does not include district information, we use latitude and longitude information present in the TraCS data files to map encounters onto MPD police districts.
+This compensates for the lack of district information due to uncorrelated CAD data and offers a more complete picture of where these encounters occurred.8